Healthgrades® – Outstanding Patient Experience Award™

 The Joint Commission Gold Seal of Approval

-White Plains Hospital has earned The Joint Commission’s Gold Seal of Approval.
-This comprehensive evaluation measures the quality and safety standards of the hospital.
+White Plains Hospital has repeatedly earned The Joint Commission’s Gold Seal of Approval.
+This comprehensive evaluation measures the quality and safety standards of hospitals.
 The organization looks at the safety of patients, effectiveness of the treatment provided, and the environment of care.
 The Joint Commission is an independent, nonprofit organization, and is the nation’s predominant standards-setting and accrediting body in healthcare.
 Learn more here.